 - The property was taken with the consent of the owner

 - The victim is falsely accusing you

 Your defense against grand theft charges in Santa Barbara ultimately depends on the facts relating to your case.
-Contact the Aron Law Firm to schedule a free consultation to discuss your case in detail to learn the best options for resolving your situation.
+Contact the Aron Law Firm to schedule a consultation to discuss your case in detail to learn the best options for resolving your situation.

 Experienced Santa Barbara Grand Theft Lawyers

 Grand theft allegations in California are serious and may lead to detrimental consequences for your future and freedom.
 If you or a loved one have been accused of grand theft in Santa Barbara, contact the Aron Law Firm to learn about your legal rights and potential defense strategies.
-Schedule a free confidential consultation today by completing a contact form or calling 805-618-1768.
+Schedule a confidential consultation today by completing a contact form or calling 805-618-1768.